epwalsh/NvimAutoheader/README.md

 let g:NvimAutoheader_website = 'your website'
 ```

-If you do set these variables, NvimAutoheader will not include these lines in the
+If you do not set these variables, NvimAutoheader will not include these lines in the
 header.

-To disable autoheader,
+To disable automatically inserting headers into new files:

 ```vim
 let g:NvimAutoheader = 0